sowmaster/sowmaster.github.io/_pages/about.md

 ## News

 [//]: # (August 2023 - started here)
+- New paper accepted: our work on [online bilevel optimization](https://arxiv.org/abs/2308.03811) has been accepted by NeurIPS 2023!
+- New paper accepted: our [dynamic online meta-learning paper](https://arxiv.org/abs/2302.00857) will appear at CPAL 2024!
 - Will be joining Amazon.com, Inc. in Seattle as a Research Scientist intern!
 - New preprint: [Non-Convex Bilevel Optimization with Time-Varying Objective Functions](https://arxiv.org/abs/2308.03811)  We study online bilevel optimization where the functions can be time-varying and the agent continuously updates the decisions with online streaming data.
 - New preprint: [Doubly Robust Instance-Reweighted Adversarial Training](https://arxiv.org/abs/2308.00311).
 We propose a novel doubly robust instance reweighted adversarial training framework based on Distributionally Robust Optimization (DRO).